Non-certified Copies of Birth Records

 Where do I get a non-certified copy of a birth record?

-For same day service: Visit a local issuance office in any county in the state for records 1900-present.
+For in person service: Visit any Minnesota county vital records office for records 1900-present.
 Pre-1900 records are available only in the county of birth.
+The Office of Vital Records at the Minnesota Department of Health does not have walk-in service.

-Apply by email, fax or mail to the MN Office of the State Registrar for records 1900-present.
+For service by fax or mail: to the Office of Vital Records at the Minnesota Department of Health for records 1900-present.

 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.

 - By fax.
-You can fax your application to 651-201-5740.
-Do not fax it more than once; each application will be processed as a separate request.
+Fax your application to 651-201-5740.
+Do not fax it more than once; each application is processed as a separate request.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.

 If you want a copy of a record for someone born in another state, see the National Center for Health Statistics website for contact information.

-If you still have questions about how to apply for a non-certified copy of a birth record, email us at email@example.com or call 651-201-5980.
+If you still have questions about how to apply for a non-certified copy of a birth record, contact us at firstname.lastname@example.org or 651-201-5970.